AGENDA (as of 11/21/17):

 |1:20 PM – 1:35 PM||Networking Break|

-New technologies pose new security risks across the enterprise.
-But they can also create new opportunities to train the workforce to mitigate those risks.
+New technologies pose increasing security risks across the enterprise, but they can also create new opportunities to train the workforce to mitigate them.
 Federal and military officials will discuss the latest advancements in training, including simulations, gamifying and large-scale exercises.